 Mr. Romano is a member of the New Jersey State and Bergen County Bar Associations and the National Academy of Elder Law Attorneys.
-He is also a member of the Elder Law Section of the New Jersey State Bar Association and has served on the Elder Law Committee of the Bergen County Bar Association.
+He is also a member of the Elder Law Section of the New Jersey State Bar.

 Mr. Romano's classes are accredited by the New Jersey Board of Social Work Examiners, the Commission for Case Manager Certification and the Licensed Nursing Home Administration.